virot/powershellYK/Docs/Commands/Get-YubikeyFIDO2.md

 ```

 ## DESCRIPTION
-Lists information about the FIDO2 capabilities of a Yubikey.
+Lists information about the FIDO2 capabilities of a YubiKey.
 For instance minimum PIN length

 ## EXAMPLES